SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 ### Number of indices

 When a resource is indexed in Elasticsearch, all its properties, capacities, and capabilities will be indexed as well.
 This means that each unique property name and unique capacity and capability ID will become a field mapping in Elasticsearch.
 If there is an unusually large number of capacities, capabilities, and/or property names, this may lead to reduced performance of Elasticsearch.
 During testing, this was noticed when more than 300 unique field mappings were present.
+It is thus recommended to not have more than 300 unique capacity IDs, capability IDs and property names over all resources in the system.

 ### Initial event on subscriptions